aditmer/NightscoutHybridMobile/README.md

 # Updating your Nightscout for Push Notifications

-TODO:  Scott update this section with instructions to fork your branch and deploy it to Azure.
+TODO:  Scott, update this section with instructions to fork your branch and deploy it to Azure.